timstr/taipan-webapp/README.md

 - `GAME_PASSWORD_PATH` (optional) : the path to a plaintext file containing the SHA256 digest of the password required to join the game.
 If this is not set, no password will be required to play, and users can enter anything into the password field to gain entry to the game.
-  You can create this file easily by running `node hashpassword.js` which is found in the `dist/util` path after building.
+  You can create this file and choose a new password easily by running `$ node hashpassword.js` which is found in the `dist/util` path after building.

 The files these environment variables point to (with the exception of `PUBLIC_ROOT`) should all be considered secret and carefully guarded.
 If HTTPS proves to be too complicated, you can simply modify the source code to use a single HTTP server instead.

-Finally, once the environment variables above are set, run `node main.js`, where `main.js` is taken from `dist/server/` after building.
+Finally, once the environment variables above are set, run `$ node main.js`, where `main.js` is taken from `dist/server/` after building.
 This will run an https server and websocket server on port 403 (the default for HTTPS), as well as an HTTP->HTTPS redirect server on port 80 (the default for HTTP).
 The redirect server simply upgrades traffic to use the secure protocol, and